wkoszycki/spark-workshop/README.md

-# Spark hands on introdcution
+# Spark hands on introduction
 This repository contains slides and code used for hands on spark introduction workshop conducted by me.

 ## Setup local environment